dgattey/dg/README.md

 ### Development
 Coming soon.
+Build the site to an output folder with `jekyll build`.
+Build and serve on `http://localhost:4000/` with `jekyll serve`.

 ### Status
 There are lots of todos left.
 There's a public Trello board with my progress and ideas at https://trello.com/b/MJdtje7y/dylangattey-com.
 Working on finalizing the design for project grid, and starting to do the project detail pages.